GustafssonJonathan/Sudoku-Exclusion-Solver/README.md

 # Sudoku Exclusion Solver

 A simple sudoku solver using heuristic rules.
-It also makes guesses after heuristic rules has been applied and the solver failed to find solution.
+It also makes guesses if stuck.

 ## Getting Started